The site where Ted Bundy dumped the body of Caryn Campbell

-Sensing the opportunity to turn the work trip into a skiing vacation, he decided to bring Campbell and his two kids.
+Realizing the opportunity to turn the work trip into a skiing vacation, he decided to bring Campbell and his two kids.

 Following his fiancée's disappearance, Gadowski waited at the Wildwood Inn for a week in the hope that she would return.